-b) System for storing and managing information concerning the execution of duties by directors Information concerning the execution of duties by Directors (paper or electronically recorded) as well as other important information shall be properly stored and managed in accordance with laws and internal regulations.

-c) Regulations and other systems concerning management of risk of losses d) System for ensuring the efficient execution of duties by directors

-Based on internal regulations, we shall establish a risk management system, identify, analyze and evaluate any risk that could affect business results, financial condition or other areas and respond appropriately.
+- b) System for storing and managing information concerning the execution of duties by directors Information concerning the execution of duties by Directors (paper or electronically recorded) as well as other important information shall be properly stored and managed in accordance with laws and internal regulations. - c) Regulations and other systems concerning management of risk of losses - Based on internal regulations, we shall establish a risk management system, identify, analyze and evaluate any risk that could affect business results, financial condition or other areas and respond appropriately.